Sominemo/Mono-Corp-API-Proxy-PHP/readme.md

 ## Install
 ### All-ready
-Download archive from [GitHub Releases and unpack](https://github.com/Sominemo/Mono-Corp-API-Proxy-PHP/releases) it in a parent folder of your public_html (or something called like that)
+- Download archive from [GitHub Releases](https://github.com/Sominemo/Mono-Corp-API-Proxy-PHP/releases) and unpack it in a parent folder of your public_html (or something called like that)
+- `example.com/install` from browser, where example.com is your site's domain

 ### Manual
 1. Open folder, that contains the public folder of your PHP server